 Cahir with its legendary and memorable castle was chosen as main set for a notorious movie of extreme success in the last decades Excalibur filmed in that iconic and distinctive fortress which shows with its suggestive and arcane image an image simply impressive and astonishing at first sight.

-That emblematic landmark was used by John Boorman, famous British film-maker who immediately selected that superb site for one of his best works all time date 1981 based on the romance with protagonists the King Arthur and the Knights of the round table nominated in occasion of the famed Festival of Cannes receiving furthermore many awards by several International Institutions.
+That emblematic landmark was used by John Boorman, famous British film-maker who immediately selected that superb site for one of his best works all time dated 1981 based on the romance with protagonists the King Arthur and the Knights of the round table nominated in occasion of the famed Festival of Cannes receiving furthermore many awards by several International Institutions.

 That movie retrraced that magnificent literary masterpiece by Sir Thomas Malory well known worldwide titled the mort d' Arthur written in 1469 in which narration appears that epic and legendary sword in the stone called Caliburn or Excalibur depicted as a weapon with magical powers of that Monarch of Great Britain.